digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/generic/contingent-claims.rst

 which describe future cashflows between two parties as well as the conditions under which these cashflows occur.

-:ref:`ContingentClaims.Lifecycle <module-contingentclaims-lifecycle-lifecycle-72039>`
+The library offers lifecycling capabilities, as well as an (experimental) valuation semantics to map a claim to a mathematical expression that can be used for no-arbitrage pricing.

-offers lifecycling capabilities, as well as a valuation semantics to map a claim to a mathematical expression that can be used for no-arbitrage pricing.
+An example of how to create and lifecycle contracts using Contingent Claims can be found in :doc:`this tutorial <../../tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument>`.

-An example of how to create and lifecycle contracts using Contingent Claims can be found in :doc:`this tutorial <../tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument>`.
+.. check if link still makes sense

-In the following we present a user guide for getting started with ``Contingent Claims``-based modeling.
+In the following we present a user guide for getting started with Contingent Claims instrument modeling.
 It is meant to teach the basics of the framework, but does not cover every aspect.
 The work is based on the papers [Cit1]_ and [Cit2]_, and we recommend that you refer to these for an in-depth understanding of how it works.